justinamiller/Exception-guidelines/README.md

+# Exception-guidelines

+### When Should You Log Exceptions?
+The short and sweet answer is that you should always log exceptions.
+For many developers, the general rule of thumb is to log exceptions when code could crash.
+The problem with this approach, however, is that even the simplest code can cause crashes in the application.

-# Exception-guidelines - "Do’s and Don’ts for Exceptions"
+### "Do’s and Don’ts for Exceptions"
 1. Don’t just wrap an entire method with one try-catch.
 Place try-catch around specific code.

 **Wrong**